Einzigart/todolist/README.md

 # Todo App

-A simple, visually appealing to-do list application built with Django, React, and SQLite (configurable for PostgreSQL).
+A simple to-do list application built with Django, React, and PostgreSQL.

 ## Features